How does a trust work?

 Trusts are most often used to take care of children or grandchildren.
 They also have the added benefit of skipping the probate process (the official proving of the will), which can often be time consuming.

-As explained in previous sections, most people have the option of setting up their own will.
+As explained in previous section, most people have the option of setting up their own will.
 This is not the case with trusts, and we advise strongly that you get expert advice from an attorney.